-Family Meerkat Pictures
+Family Meerkat Photographs

-It always was my dream to see a Meerkat family.
-We were arriving after a bumpy Cessna flight from South Africa in the Makgadikgadi Pan, a natural salt pan in Botswana.
-The next morning the adventure started to follow a Meerkat family on their foraging tour in the desert and, of course, to take Suricate photographs.
+After a bumpy Cessna flight from South Africa, we arrived at the Makgadikgadi Pan, a natural salt pan in Botswana.
+The next morning the adventure started to follow a family group on their foraging tour in the desert and, of course, to take Suricata animal photographs.

 Suricate family sunbathing

 I went on with my job taking photographs on the ground.
 Crawling in the sand over bushes and around.
 This Suricate guard on my head seemed to enjoy the free ride on a tower.
 It was fine with me as long it did not pee or bite.
-None of that happened as along their journey.
+None of that happened along the journey.
 After about 10min, he left me while I was on the ground again, not too long, and the next Scout was on my shoulder.
 “Hello, little chap, wanna free ride too?”